 What is in scope?

 NT-ware invites security researchers to help strengthen NT-ware and our product offering by proactively reporting security vulnerabilities and weaknesses.
-NT-ware being part of the Canon Group, we ask you to use the Canon PSIRT - Report a Security Issue site for submitting vulnerability reports.
+NT-ware being part of the Canon Group will work in combination with the Canon PSIRT team an all submissions.

 Domains in scope